 Your phone should now reboot normally.
 Cheers!
 If you have a question or doubt related to the topic, feel free to leave us a comment.

 How to Change the CSC of Galaxy S2:

 Suppose you have flashed a firmware that was actually not meant for your country and you are concerned about the future Over-the-Air updates, you can change the CSC (Consumer Software Customization) code of your device as per your country to avail the official software updates.
 Here is how you can do it.
-If you do not know what the CSC of your country is, head over here.
+If you do not know what the Samsung CSC of your country is, read our article.